EthanGardner18/cs325_project1/README.md

     1. Still in the command prompt type python main.py imput.txt
     2. This will create the 5 files
-    3. type cat "File Name" to see what was scraped and saved.
+    3. type cat "File Name" to see what was scraped and saved